Gail Davies: Height of her career

 Unhappy with the production of her first album, Gail switched to Warner Bros.
-Records in 1979, and became the first female record producer in the history of country music.
+Records in 1979 and became one of the first female artists in country music to produce her own records (Cordell Jackson preceded her in the 1950's).
 Her album The Game was even more successful than her previous record had been.
 It featured a top-10 single entitled "Blue Heartache", as well as two top-20 hits, "Like Strangers" and another of her own compositions entitled "Good Lovin' Man".
-Gail went on to produce I'll Be There in 1980, which spawned three more top-10 Billboard hit singles.
-The title track went to number four on the charts, followed by "It's a Lovely, Lovely World" (with harmony vocals by Emmylou Harris), and another, which Davies wrote for her maternal grandmother, "Grandma's Song".
+Gail went on to produce "I'll Be There" in 1980, which spawned three more top-10 Billboard hit singles.
+The title track, "I'll Be There (If You Ever Want Me)" went to number four on the charts, followed by "It's a Lovely, Lovely World" (with harmony vocals by Emmylou Harris), and another, which Davies wrote for her maternal grandmother, "Grandma's Song".
 Davies was nominated for ACMA and CMA awards in 1981 and voted "Best New Female Vocalist" by the DJs of America.

 By 1982, Davies was not slowing down.
 She released her third self-produced album Giving Herself Away.
 This record brought another top-10 hit, written by Rory Bourke and K.T.
 Oslin, entitled "Round the Clock Lovin'".
 Her career took a short hiatus in the winter of 1982, when she gave birth to her only child, Christopher Scruggs, who is also the son of songwriter Gary Scruggs and the grandson of bluegrass musician Earl Scruggs.

 Warner Bros.
 Records released her last album for the label, What Can I Say, in 1983.
 Although some sizable hits came from this album, including two top-20 singles – "You're a Hard Dog (To Keep Under the Porch)" and a self-penned song entitled "Boys like You," – her chart success was beginning to wane.
 The last single from this album, a duet with Ricky Skaggs written by Gail's brother, Ron Davies, was entitled "It's You Alone."
 It was released just as Davies was preparing to leave Warner Bros.
 Records.
 With no promotional support from the label, it stalled at number 55 on the Billboard chart.